Iron-LYK/Iron-LYK.github.io/_pages/about.md

 Welcome to my website!

-I am a second-year PhD student in the Sun Yat-sen University's Master-Doctor combined program, supervised by [Guang Tan](https://scholar.google.com/citations?hl=zh-CN&user=JerZls4AAAAJ&view_op=list_works&sortby=pubdate) and [Chao Gou](https://scholar.google.com/citations?user=_0ad79AAAAAJ&hl=en).
-Currently, I am honored to be a visiting student at MMLab, CUHK, under the supervision of Prof. [Tianfan Xue](https://tianfan.info/).
+I am a fourth-year PhD student in the Sun Yat-sen University's Master-Doctor combined program, supervised by [Guang Tan](https://scholar.google.com/citations?hl=zh-CN&user=JerZls4AAAAJ&view_op=list_works&sortby=pubdate) and [Chao Gou](https://scholar.google.com/citations?user=_0ad79AAAAAJ&hl=en).
+Since June 2024, I have been honored to be a visiting student at [MMLab](https://mmlab.ie.cuhk.edu.hk/people.html), CUHK, under the supervision of Prof. [Tianfan Xue](https://tianfan.info/).

 My research interests primarily focus on 3D Reconstruction and 4D motion generation.
 I am also interested in face analysis and have done some work in that area before.
 I am open to collaboration and welcome further discussions if you are interested in my research.<br />